 As a state, we have the longest history of environmental awareness and research in Australia, providing a rich store of knowledge on the island's evolutionary and geological history and its current ecological communities.

 The island's unusual diversity and range of primary production systems in agriculture, fisheries and mining lie within a largely a contained system, ideal for innovative, whole-of-systems research.
 Tasmania is also the national gateway to the Southern Oceans and Antarctica.

 University of Tasmania researchers maximise their proximity to these unique environments to confront some of the most challenging questions of our time and pave the way to a sustainable future.

 Research outcomes include the development of new ways to improve food production in hot, sandy soils; alternative approaches to forest management; charting the location of rich reserves of metal underground; and tracking disease in endangered species.

-Agriculture and Forestry at the University of Tasmania has been listed in the top 100 in the world by the prestigious QS ranking system in 2016.
-While Environmental Sciences and Geography was ranked in the top 200 institutions in 2016.
+In 2018, Earth & Marine Sciences at the University of Tasmania was ranked in the top 50 in the world by the prestigious QS World University Rankings.
+Agriculture & Forestry was ranked in the top 100, and Environmental Sciences in the top 200.

 Promoting the social, economic and political changes needed for a sustainable future.

 Developing new, evidence-based approaches to manage our natural resources that will support resilient ecosystems, primary production systems and communities.

 Examining how environmental changes influence biological diversity, human society and the contributions of ecosystems to human well-being.

 Reduction of "Landscape of fear" impacts other species around the world.